seqan/seqan3/doc/main_page.md

 This web-site contains the API reference (documentation of our interfaces) and more elaborate Tutorials and How-Tos.

-If you are new to SeqAn3, we recommend that you begin by reading \ref setup and doing the full tutorial, starting with \ref tutorial_first_example.
+If you are new to SeqAn, we recommend that you begin by reading \ref setup and doing the full tutorial, starting with \ref tutorial_first_example.

 In contrast to the Tutorials (which are expected to be useful for all developers), the How-Tos contain more advanced